Last Updated on March 16, 2023 by Jessica Lauren Vine

 How Do I Clean the Drain Pan on My RV Air Conditioner?

+As you study how to install an RV air conditioner gasket, you should also know the answer to this question.
 If you believe the reason that your AC may be leaking water into your RV is due to a clogged drain pan, then there is an easy way to remedy this.
 Unclog the drain pan!
-Have no fear, this is a relatively easy task that can be handled without special tools or know-how.
+Have no fear.
+This is a relatively easy task that can be handled without special tools or know-how.

 Climb atop your RV and remove the outer protective cover to the air conditioner.
 Once this is accomplished, a second cover may need to be removed to get to the drain pan, but this varies from RV to RV.